India's largest copper smelter ignites toxic debate

 “The recording was about 3,000.
 The sensor can record only up to 3,000,” Tamil Nadu Pollution Control Board Chairman D. Karthikeyan said.

-The pollution board does not have an air measuring station in the area of town affected, 5 km (3 miles) downwind from the smelter, but it said reported symptoms suggested levels there could have hit 13,000 micrograms per cubic meter - massively exceeding a national ambient air quality limit of 80 micrograms per cubic meter for sulphur dioxide.
+The pollution board does not have an air measuring station in the area of town affected, 5 km (3 miles) downwind from the smelter, but it said reported symptoms suggested levels there could have hit 13,000 micrograms per cubic metre - massively exceeding a national ambient air quality limit of 80 micrograms per cubic metre for sulphur dioxide.

 The U.S. Environmental Protection Agency warns against exposure of more than 1,430 micrograms for three hours a year.